acidlake/forge/README.md

 - Have tightly coupled components, making it difficult to customize or replace functionality.
 - Require constant updates to remain secure and compatible.

-This framework addresses these issues by:
+Forge Framework addresses these issues by:
 - Providing only essential tools and features while remaining easily extensible.
 - Following SOLID principles and separation of concerns, allowing developers to replace or extend components as needed.
 - Ensuring the core remains stable, reliable, and independent of external libraries or frameworks.